 What that looks like in practice is a bit more complicated, says Morris Berman, O.D., M.S., adjunct professor at the New England College of Optometry.
-Dr. Berman wrote a case study on handling patient abuse for the AOA Ethics Forum, a resource that allows members to discuss ethical dilemmas anonymously.
+Dr. Berman wrote a case study on handling patient abuse that can be found in the AOA’s EyeLearn Professional Development Hub.

 The three layers of abuse—abuse of a child under 18, abuse of an adult and elder abuse—are differentiated by federal and state requirements, Dr. Berman says.
 Suspected child abuse must be reported, he says, but the law is often less clear on adult and elder abuse, leaving the discretion to doctors.
 Dr. Berman offers tips for doctors who encounter patients with suspected abuse.